Jan Salestrand

 Lieutenant General Jan Ingvar Salestrand (born 29 July 1954) is a retired Swedish Air Force officer.
 Salestrand has served as Chief of Defence Staff, head of the Swedish Armed Forces Headquarters, head of the Swedish Armed Forces Special Forces and as the Commandant General in Stockholm.
 From 2014 to 2018, he served as State Secretary to the Minister for Defence Peter Hultqvist.
-Since 1 October 2018, Salestrand serves as Chief of His Majesty's Military Staff.
+From 2018 to 2023, Salestrand served as Chief of His Majesty's Military Staff.